nuxeo/nuxeo/nuxeo-distribution/nuxeo-distribution-cap-gatling-tests/README.md

 ## All in one

 Setup a Nuxeo instance, get data, inject data into Redis, run all the simulations.
-WARNING this will flush (ERASE) the Redis db0.
+WARNING this will flush (ERASE) the Redis database 7.

     mvn -nsu integration-test -Pbench